 Reflective Foil Water Tank Heater Insulation Jacket

 This insulation blanket is one of the most fire-resistant on the market.
-It’s all foil, and even though foil can burn, it isn’t as potentially hazardous as foam.
+It is made entirely of foil and, although foil can burn, it is less potentially hazardous than foam.

 It has a class 1/class A fire rating which means it won’t spread fire as quickly as other materials.
-The blanket is patented reflective foil, it reflects all the lost heat right back to the tank.
+The blanket is patented reflective foil, and it reflects the lost heat right back to the tank.

-You get a large kit complete with everything you need to fit the blanket to your heater.
-Moreover, you will get 48 inches by 76 inches of foil to work with.
-You also get foil tape, foil spacers, and instructions to fit your blanket perfectly.
+You receive a large kit with everything you need to fit the blanket to your heater.
+It includes 48 inches by 76 inches of foil to work with.
+You also get foil tape, foil spacers, and instructions on how to fit your blanket perfectly.

-The material is approximately 0.19-inches thick, and it consists of layers of foil with polyethylene bubbles in between.
+The material is approximately 0.19-inches thick and consists of layers of foil with polyethylene bubbles between them.
 The blanket fits 50 and 60-gallon tanks.